ccsuehara/30254/Machine_Learning/README.md

-# SEE FOLDERS FOR DETAIL
+#  See homework folders for more detail